As an Amazon Associate I earn from qualifying purchases.

 - Vanilla: Use vanilla extract – natural is best for the best flavor.

 - Salt (optional): A small pinch of salt can help enhance the chocolate flavor.

 Optional Add-ins and Variations:

-Dutch Cocoa: Add 1-2 tablespoon Dutch-processed cocoa powder for a richer, more decadent vegan chocolate mousse.
+- Dutch Cocoa: Add 1-2 tbsp Dutch-processed cocoa powder for a richer, more decadent vegan chocolate mousse.

 How to Make Vegan Chocolate Mousse?

 Keep scrolling to the recipe card for the complete list of ingredients and recipe instructions!

 - First, melt the chocolate in a small, microwavable bowl.
 Microwave for 45 seconds, and then mix until smooth.
 Here’s a guide to help you melt chocolate.

 (If the chocolate hasn’t fully melted, heat it up for further 20-second intervals, mixing in-between.
 You can also do this step using a double-boiler method.)